TOOLS & GUIDES

 Seizures

 High doses of chocolate ingested can result in cardiac arrest.
-The heart fails to pump blood effectively and can lead to sudden death or permanent internal damage if not provided with immediate emergency medical attention.
+The heart fails to pump blood effectively and this can lead to sudden death or permanent internal damage if not provided with urgent medical attention.

-Treatments can vary depending on the amount of chocolate that your dog has eaten however the first step if treated early is to induce vomiting, and try to block absorption of the theobromine before it is absorbed into your dogs body.
+Treatments can vary depending on the amount of chocolate that your dog has eaten.
+However, if treated early, the first step is to induce vomiting and try to block absorption of the theobromine in your dog’s body.

-Depending on the severity of the poisoning, it may be necessary to administer IV fluids to help flush out your pets system.
-If your dog has ingested chocolate please contact your nearest Sydney Animal Hospitals on;
+Depending on the severity of the poisoning, it may be necessary to administer intravenous fluids to help flush out your pet’s system.

 7 Sydney Animal Hospital Locations Across Sydney